sergey-chegaev/quick-link/README.md

 4. Click on "Load unpacked" and select the extension's folder.
 5. The Quick link Chrome Extension should now be installed and active.

+## Compatibility

+The extension is compatible with Chrome version 134.0.6998.46.

 ## Usage

 1. Click on the extension icon in the Chrome toolbar to open the popup window.